tireddy2/draft-fossati-seat-early-attestation/draft-fossati-seat-early-attestation.md

 the peer continues to operate in a trustworthy state.
 This document therefore supports reattestation, in which either peer MAY request fresh Evidence at any time post-handshake.
 The attester MUST generate evidence using a freshly derived attestation_secret.
-The attestation_secret used during the initial handshake MUST NOT be reused.

-Reattestation is always associated with the completion of an Extended Key Update (EKU) exchange
+Reattestation is tied to the completion of an Extended Key Update (EKU) exchange {{!I-D.ietf-tls-extended-key-update}}.
+TLS peers that require reattestation MUST support EKU, since reattestation depends on the key schedule update defined in the EKU draft.
-{{!I-D.ietf-tls-extended-key-update}}.
 Extended Key Update injects fresh key-exchange input into the key schedule and produces a new main secret (`Main Secret N+1`) {{I-D.ietf-tls-extended-key-update}}.
 To bind reattestation to this EKU exchange, the attester derives a fresh attestation secret from `Main Secret N+1`, using the concatenation of the EKU request and response messages and its TLS identity public key as context.

+However, EKU alone does not guarantee that both peers transitioned to the same `Main Secret N+1`.
+Before reattestation can occur, the peers MUST complete the authenticated-transition step defined in {{!I-D.ietf-tls-extended-key-update}}, using either Post-Handshake Client Authentication or Exported Authenticators.
+This ensures that both peers have derived the same `Main Secret N+1` and detects any active interference with the EKU exchange.

+Once EKU and the authenticated transition are complete, the attester derives a fresh attestation_secret from `Main Secret N+1` using the concatenation of the EKU request and response messages and its TLS identity public key as context.

 For a client attester: